World awaits first glimpse of Britain's new prince

 But last year's celebrations of Queen Elizabeth's 60th year on the throne showed support for the monarchy was running at a record high.

-Hordes of TV crews and photographers, and royal fans wrapped in Union Jack flags, remained camped outside the hospital, waiting for the first photo of the baby, who will be called the Prince of Cambridge.
+Hordes of TV crews and photographers, and royal fans wrapped in Union Jack flags, remained camped outside the hospital overnight on Monday, waiting for the first photo of the baby, who will be called Prince of Cambridge.

-To mark the birth, the Royal Artillery unleashed a 41-gun salute at London's Green Park and 62 rounds were fired at the Tower of London.
-Bells at Westminster Abbey, where the couple were married in April 2011, rang out for more than three hours.
+There will also be a 41-gun salute at London's Green Park and 62 rounds fired at the Tower of London on Tuesday to herald news of the birth.

-Outside the Queen's Buckingham Palace London residence, a military band played "Congratulations" following the traditional Changing of the Guard ceremony.

-William and Kate, who met when they were students at St Andrews University in Scotland about 10 years ago, have officially been known as the Duke and Duchess of Cambridge since their sumptuous wedding.
+William and Kate, who met when they were students at St Andrews University in Scotland about 10 years ago, have officially been known as the Duke and Duchess of Cambridge since their sumptuous royal wedding in April 2011.

-Royal experts said after they leave the hospital, the new prince will be taken out of the public glare.
+Royal experts said after they leave the hospital, the new prince would be taken out of the public glare.

 "All we will probably see is a glimpse of the top of the baby's head," said Joe Little, managing editor of Majesty magazine.